exoframejs/exoframe/README.md

 1. Fork this repository to your own GitHub account and then clone it to your local device.
 2. Uninstall exoframe if it's already installed: `npm uninstall exoframe -g`
 3. Link it to the global module directory: `npm link`
+4. Transpile the source code and watch for changes: `npm start`

-4. Now can use the `exoframe` command everywhere.
+Now can use the `exoframe` command everywhere.

 ## License